yaustn/hello-ethereum/articles/1-dev-tools.md

 # The Various Flavors of Ethereum Developer Tools

 ## Smart Contract Languages
-The most common language is Solidity and it still has the majority of the market.
+The most common language is Solidity and it has the majority of the market.
 Vyper still feels experimental, but it's worth knowing that it exists.
 - [Solidity](https://docs.soliditylang.org/en/latest/)
 - [Vyper](https://vyper.readthedocs.io/en/latest/)